 - Helps negotiate service level agreements (SLAs) between the business and service provider and/or vendors.

-- Facilitates strategic planning sessions, helps define key strategies, and ensures the technology strategy aligns to the business strategy.
+- Facilitates strategic planning sessions, helps define key strategies, and ensures the technology strategy aligns with the business strategy.

 - Coordinates solution delivery and service efforts.